nevermined-io/app_docs/docs/tutorials/ai/11-huggingface.md

 ![Create a new Model files](/images/tutorials/11-03-Files.png)
 ![Create a new Model add files](/images/tutorials/11-04-add-files.png)

-You will typically need a handler.py and a requirements.txt files.
+You will typically need a handler.py and a requirements.txt file.

 Of course creating and editing the files directly in the repo is not the best way to implement your custom model because there is no way to test it before deploying the model as an Inference Point.